repalash/xatlas-three/README.md

 ```
 Here, generated UVs will be written to the 'uv2' attribute of each geometry, this can be customized by passing in a custom attribute name.

+Note:
-Note: xatlas might add or remove some vertices data.
+* xatlas might add or remove some vertices data.
+* interleaved geometry is not yet supported.

 ## Development